History of espionage: Iraq War 2003 - 2011

 The most dramatic failure of intelligence in this era was the false discovery of weapons of mass destruction in Ba'athist Iraq in 2003.
 American and British intelligence agencies agreed on balance that the WMD were being built and would threaten the peace.
 They launched a full-scale invasion that overthrew the Iraqi government of Saddam Hussein.
 The result was decades of turmoil and large-scale violence.
 There were in fact no weapons of mass destruction, but the Iraqi government had pretended they existed so that it could deter the sort of attack that in fact resulted.

 Israel

 In Israel, the Shin Bet unit is the agency for homeland security and counter intelligence.
 The department for secret and confidential counter terrorist operations is called Kidon.
 It is part of the national intelligence agency Mossad and can also operate in other capacities.
 Kidon was described as "an elite group of expert assassins who operate under the Caesarea branch of the espionage organization."
 The unit only recruits from "former soldiers from the elite IDF special force units."
-There is almost no reliable information available on this ultra-secret organisation.
+There is almost no reliable information available on this ultra-secret organization.